Part II

 Example — the three-body problem: even under fixed laws, three gravitating bodies can trace trajectories so sensitive that tiny differences in starting positions diverge wildly over time.
 The system is law-governed, yet long-term prediction breaks down—an image for how structure can host surprise.

-On the path, freedom is emergent participation, not randomness.
+On the path, freedom is situated leverage, not randomness.
 Consciousness functions as recursive awareness that can introduce new constraints and choices within lawful dynamics—choice within relation, not outside it.

 Reductionism & Holism

+Much of science has advanced by breaking wholes into parts and learning from the fragments.
 Reductionism explains wholes by parts, treating “emergence” as apparent novelty from complexity.
-Holism insists some properties are not predictable from parts alone, demanding recognition of higher-scale irreducibility.
+Holism asks what returns when the fragments are placed back into relation, insisting that some properties are not predictable from parts alone and demanding recognition of higher-scale irreducibility.

 Working Edge